-On Sunday 29th August, Maui Waui is proud to present, and NEW for 2021, a celebration of Americana Music with some of the best Bluegrass, Country, American Folk and Blues artists and bands
+On Sunday 28th August, Maui Waui is proud to present a celebration of Americana Music with some of the best Bluegrass, Country, American Folk and Blues artists and bands on the Jeremiah Marques Stage.

 UK Country Legend, Hank Wangford has been picking at the miserable underbelly of country music for twenty eight years, inspiring others like Billy Bragg, The Alabama Three and many other alt.country musicians.